-A quarter century has passed since its foundation in 1999 and the carefully selected papers reprinted in this • Digest WIP showcase its development and achievements.
-Since its inception WIP has been the only Russian law jour-
+A quarter century has passed since its foundation in 1999 and the carefully selected papers reprinted in this Digest WIP showcase its development and achievements.

-- nal focused on interdisciplinary research encompassing in tellectual property and information law, two broad bodies of law that were historically viewed by legal doctrine as separate and self-sufficient.
+- Since its inception WIP has been the only Russian law journal focused on interdisciplinary research encompassing in- - tellectual property and information law, two broad bodies of law that were historically viewed by legal doctrine as separate and self-sufficient.
 The policy of overcoming fragmenta- - tion of the different branches of law as well as promoting free debate and fresh ideas was first introduced by M.A.
-Fedotov, WIP founder and irreplaceable Editor-in-Chief, and later on passionately preserved by the Editorial Team and the Board.
-The latest innovation is the annual Digest WIP itself as there - has been no special annual issue before.
+Fedotov, WIP founder and irreplaceable Editor-in-Chief, and later on passionately preserved by the Editorial Team and the Board. - The latest innovation is the annual Digest WIP itself as there has been no special annual issue before.

 I chose Internet content regulation as a subject matter of my paper for Digest WIP because it fits the main already mentioned WIP features.
-Content regulation can - from the perspective of comparative legal analysis and global trends is a hot issue deserving to be addressed by WIP as a forum for differing opinions.
+Content regulation can be found in different branches of law and questioning it from the perspective of comparative legal analysis and global trends is a hot issue deserving to be addressed by WIP as a forum for differing opinions.